About the Course

-- How to determine which medical expense plan is the best fit
+How to determine which medical expense plan is the best fit

-The cost of the Consumer Directed Certification course is $495 for members and $645 for non-members, which includes online instruction in four one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
+The cost of the Consumer Directed Certification course is $495 for members and $645 for non-members (refund policy), which includes online instruction in four one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
 Upon completion, the student will receive a certificate of completion as a Certified Consumer Directed Healthcare Professional.

 Course instruction will be delivered through NAHU's Online Learning Institute.